Luseres/Portfolio/README.md

 * [jQuery] - Project sorting.

-And of course Dillinger itself is open source with a [public repository][repos] on GitHub.
+And of course this is open source with a [public repository][repos] on GitHub.

 ### Security: